California woman charged with killing man over cat dispute

 SANTA ANA, Calif.
 (AP) — A California woman has been charged with killing a man by ramming her car into him after accusing him of trying to run over a cat in the street, authorities said Wednesday.

-Hannah Star Esser, 20, was charged with murder in the death of Luis Anthony Victor, 43, and detained on $1 million bail, the Orange County prosecutor’s office said in a statement.
+Hannah Star Esser, 20, was charged with murder in the death of Victor Anthony Luis, 43, and detained on $1 million bail, the Orange County prosecutor’s office said in a statement.

-Esser was driving in the community of Cypress on Sunday night when she confronted Victor and accused him of trying to run over a cat, authorities said.
+Esser was driving in the community of Cypress on Sunday night when she confronted Luis and accused him of trying to run over a cat, authorities said.

-She and Victor both got out of their vehicles and got into an argument that Esser recorded, authorities said.
+She and Luis both got out of their vehicles and got into an argument that Esser recorded, authorities said.

-Esser then returned to her car, turned around, drove toward Victor and hit him, authorities said.
+Esser then returned to her car, turned around, drove toward Luis and hit him, authorities said.
 He was pronounced dead at the scene.

 “This action showed a complete disregard for human life,” District Attorney Todd Spitzer said in the statement.